silentorb/marloth-story/books/fairytale/part2.md

 everything you are to hear."

 "What more is there to say?" spoke the Queen.
-"You have given your warning, and we have heard it!"
+"You have given your warning, and it has been heard!"

 "You think I came simply to speak of your doom?
 No, that was only my greeting.
 The fate of the whole of Marloth lies upon the knowledge I bear.

-"For the situation is thus: The eyes of darkness are not upon your castle.
+"For the situation is thus: the eyes of darkness are not upon your castle.
 It cares little for you or your pretty queen.
 Its eyes are upon the only thing left for it to feed upon.
 The only thing it has left to desire, and to fear."

 The raven fluttered about and turned toward the back of the room.
-The crowd followed his gaze to the pillar beside the entrance.
+The crowd followed his gaze to one of the pillars beside the entrance.

 "In short, It seeks your daughter."